LeoMartinezTAMUK/CBOW_NLP_Cosine-Similarity/README.md

 ### Running the Program:

-1. Ensure that all required libraries are installed:
+1. Ensure that all required libraries are installed
 2. Download necessary NLTK resources: nltk.download('punkt')
-3. Specify the path to the research paper obtained from IEEE Xplore pdf_file_path = "research_paper.pdf"
+3. Specify the path to the research paper obtained from IEEE Xplore: pdf_file_path = "research_paper.pdf"

 ### Note: